 Are there any best times of the year?

 Drier, cooler, months are preferred to humid, hot, months, because after sunset during the humid times, the water condenses out of the atmosphere and clouds form right after sunset, even if they are predicted to dissipate later.
 The months corresponding to Standard time also allow scheduling earlier times.

 Either cancel our visit or organize a rain date.
 The best rain dates are within a couple of days, when the moon is approximately in the same place.
 For this reason, we like a planned Tuesday with a Thursday rain date.

 If the "day of week" (DOW) is between 3 and 5, the phase is favorable for one of those Tuesday-planned, Thursday-rain pairs.
 Otherwise schedule the day nearest the quarter.

 All my students want to see planets.
 Are they always up?

-No. See this table for times of convenient viewing during 2016 to 2017.
-Note whether the time standard is daylight or standard time.
-Also note that 2016 and 2017 are years for which the planets do not line up well with the school year, particularly that portion of the year when Standard time is in effect.
+No. See this table for times of convenient viewing during late 2017 to 2018.
+Note the times are listed for some entries as CST and others as CDT, whichever is convenient.
+Add an hour if daylight time applies during the part of the year for which a quoted time is standard.
+Also note that 2017 and 2018 are years for which the planets do not line up well with the school year, particularly that portion of the year when Standard time is in effect.

-What about Uranus, Neptune, and the dwarf planets?
+What about Uranus, Neptune, and dwarf planets like Pluto?

 Uranus and Nepture are indeed visible (Pisces and Aquarius in the autumn) but they are not impressive.
 The dwarf planets are like dim stars.